What to do if…

 What can wait

-- You do not need to decide today who “deserves” what, or what the person “really wanted”.
+- You do not need to decide today who deserves what.

-- You do not need to negotiate a family settlement immediately or answer every message/call.
+- You do not need to settle the family argument immediately.

 Important reassurance